Transit Local Route Restructuring Project

 Call for Participation

-The City is forming Local Transit Advisory Committee that will be responsible for reviewing the information gathered from the public engagement process and providing advocacy and input relative to their unique backgrounds as residents and/or employees of the City of St. Albert.
-The Advisory Committee will consist of local residents, transit users and City representatives.
-The Transit Advisory Committee will meet approximately once per month for a term of 1 year.
+The City will be forming a Local Transit Advisory Committee that will advise and provide advocacy on future route design and service provision.
+The Advisory Committee will consist of local residents, transit users, and representatives of a number of City departments.
+Once formed, the Transit Advisory Committee will meet approximately once per month for approximately 1 year.

 TWO (2) RESIDENTS OF ST. ALBERT Needed

-The Committee is currently seeking two (2) residents of St. Albert fitting the following description:
+The Committee is currently seeking, but will not be limited to, two residents of St. Albert fitting the following description:

-- Daily Transit Commuter: A St. Albert resident who makes regular use of Transit for local travel or for commuter travel into Edmonton that uses local transit as a primary means of transportation
+- Regular Transit User (local and Commuter): A St. Albert resident who makes regular use of Transit for local travel or for commuter travel into Edmonton.
+The Committee may seek representatives of sub-groups within this definition such as employees or seniors.

 How To Apply

-Administration will be presenting preliminary Local Transit Route designs to Council in 2016.
+Administration will be presenting preliminary Local Transit Route designs to Council the fourth quarter of 2019.